matthewrmcivor/Timer/README.md

 # JavaScript Timer

-This is a countdown timer built with JavaScript.
-The timer includes **Start** and **Pause** buttons to control the countdown.
-This can serve as a basic tool for anyone looking to understand DOM manipulation, JavaScript intervals, and event handling.
+This project is a simple countdown timer built with JavaScript using an OOP approach.
+The timer includes **Start** and **Pause** buttons to control the countdown and utilizes SVG animations for a smooth visual experience.

 ## Features

 - **Start Button**: Starts the countdown.
 - **Pause Button**: Pauses the countdown.
+- **Customizable Callbacks**: Supports custom actions on start, tick, and completion of the timer.
 - **Easy to Use**: Clear UI with minimal controls.
 - **Responsive**: Works on both desktop and mobile.
+- **SVG Animation**: The timer animation was created using SVG for smooth and scalable graphics.

 ---